VolcaTech/UniversalLoginRNStarter/README.md

 #### iOS

 1. Clone the GitHub repository to your machine.
 2. Run `yarn` to get all of the packages required.
+(Ignore universal-login-monorepo errors)
 3. Run `yarn build` script.
 4. Run `npm run start --reset-cache` to start the bundler.
 5. Open ios directory in Xcode.